Regional Directorate, Chandigarh

 Initiatives for development of Aspirational Districts (identified by NITI Aayog) through Cooperatives:

-NCDC is focused for the development of Aspirational District identified by NITI Aayog in the State viz, Mewat (Nuh).
+Emphasis is now to contribute in the development of Aspirational District identified by NITI Aayog in the State i.e. Mewat (Nuh).
 Rs.
-12.50 Lakh were sanctioned and Disbursed for strengthening the share capital base of the Ghasera PACS in District Mewat (Nuh).
+12.50 Lakhs were sanctioned and released for strengthening the share capital base of the Ghasera PACS in District Mewat (Nuh).
 Some part of this district has also been identified for the development through ICDP Gurugram.
 ICD Project is sanctioned for the Mewat district for the infrastructure development of the cooperatives in the region.

-• Haryana is the powerhouse of India in terms of economic & cooperative development in general and its strategic location in New Delhi NCR, in particular.
-The State has good numbers of PACS, CMSs and other type of cooperatives and these societies can become more effective by acting as hub for rural development and can help in achieving the aim of doubling the income of the farmers.
+Haryana is a power house of India in terms of economic & cooperative development in general and due to its strategic location in New Delhi NCR, in particular.
+The State has good numbers of PACS, CMSs and other type of cooperatives and these societies can become more effective by acting as hub for rural development.
+For this to happen, the State and NCDC has to analyze the strength and gaps of present system at district as well as State level.

-• Cooperatives can not only help in taking up agriculture and allied activities but also may venture in health, transport, insurance sectors.
-NCDC has formulated the objectives in its New India Mission document – SAHAKAR 22.
+Cooperatives can not only help in taking up agriculture and allied activities but also may venture in health, transport, insurance sectors.

 Success Story: